-A fire-rating refers to a type of building construction, which is resistant to fire for a certain amount of time.
+A fire-rating refers to a type of building construction that is resistant to fire for a certain amount of time.
 These buildings allow more time to evacuate the area in case of a fire.
-Emergency personnel also have more time to extinguish a fire before it spreads.
+What’s more, the fire rating can afford emergency personnel more time to extinguish a fire before it spreads.

 Distance or setback from other buildings/occupancies

-Use 2-hour fire-rated buildings to store flammable and combustible paints between 30 and 10 feet of an occupied building.
-Use 4-hour fire-rated buildings to store flammable or combustible paints within 10 feet or less of an occupied building.
 Store flammable or combustible paints in non-fire-rated storage buildings if they are more than 30-feet from occupied buildings.
-Under these conditions there is no risk to the safety of personnel if a fire breaks out.
+Under these conditions, there is no risk to the safety of personnel if a fire breaks out.